catafest/colab_google/README.md

   catafest_048.ipynb - testing SeamlessM4T based on https://huggingface.co/spaces/facebook/seamless_m4t

   catafest_049.ipynb - some examples with langchain python package and - one incomplete example with 'OpenAIWhisperParser'

+  catafest_050.ipynb - get images from imdb.com by the name of the actor/actress